allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 - the absolute value of the observation(namely the error),
 - the absolute value of actions.

-It's the weight parameter on the error agains the amplitude of the action, called just the weight parameter by which the two components are added.
+It's the weight parameter on the error against the action, called just the weight parameter, by which the two components are added.
-For example, the value = 0.9 means prioritising the regulation rather than the cost of action, while the value = 0.1 means reducing the cost of action at the expense of high error.
+For example, the value = 0.9 means prioritising the regulation of the error rather than the cost of action, while the value = 0.1 means reducing the cost of action at the expense of high error.

 ## Return

 Given the agent and the environment, Return is defined as the expected value of the average of rewards along with the fixed length horizon = 8.
-The Actor Critic methods minimize the value of the Return so that the proportional parameter of the p-controller, gain, will be tuned according to the intention of the designer.
+The Actor Critic methods minimize the value of the Return so that the proportional parameter of the p-controller will be tuned according to the intention of the designer.

 # Section 3: Case studies

 It's supposed that the agents, namely P-controllers converges to the optimal one along with the training and that the larger the weight parameter is, the greater the optimal proportional gain is.
-These are confirmed, here.
+Here, these arguments will be confirmed.

 ## Subsection 3.1: case study #1